blx/invigilou/README.md

 Now navigate to `localhost:3000/createdb` followed by `localhost:3000/fetchaddresses`.

-These two .sqlite databases could've been stashed in the repo, but honestly... binaries? in my repo? tsk tsk
+This data now lives in data/exam-schedule.sqlite, which could've been stashed in the repo, but honestly... binaries? in my repo? tsk tsk

 ## License